Hansjörg Dittus

-Hansjörg Dittus (born 1957) is a German physicist, affiliated with the German Aerospace Center as director of the Institute of Space Systems and executive board member for Space Research and Technology.
+Hansjörg Dittus (born 1957) is a German physicist and professor.
+He is director of Institute of Space Systems of German Aerospace Center.
+Dittus is executive board member for Space Research and Technology.

 His fields of expertise are gravitational physics, metrology, inertial sensors.
 He is involved in many space-based experiments aimed at testing foundational issues of gravitational interaction.
 He collaborates with the Center of Applied Space Technology and Microgravity (ZARM) at the University of Bremen.